tmcphillips/senior-design-group10/demos/yw-recon-demos/README.md

 `java -jar yw recon yw_recon.py`

 ## Step 3: Uri Variables
-You'll notice in [Part A]() the `uri_variable_value` fact has no output.
+You'll notice in [Part A](https://github.com/aniehuser/senior-design-group10/demos/yw-recon-demos/README.md#a-output-to-terminal) the `uri_variable_value` fact has no data.
 This is an additional feature of the @URI tag in YesWorkflow.
 You can specify multiply files of similar names using curly braces in the URI in your script.

 If you look in `yw_recon_variables.py`, you'll notice I changed the URI's for some of the annotations.
 Try running `java -jar yw recon yw_recon_variables.py -c recon.factsfile` and look at the output in `recon_logs/properties_recon_facts.txt` output now.
 You'll see the `uri_variable_value` facts have now been populated.